PINTO0309/tflite2tensorflow/README.md

                         vpu number of cmx slices.
 Default: 4 --optimizing_for_openvino_and_myriad
-                        Optimizing graph for openvino/myriad --replace_swish_and_hardswish
+                        Optimizing graph for openvino/myriad --rigorous_optimization_for_myriad
+                        Replace operations that are not supported by myriad with operations that are as feasible as possible.
+  --replace_swish_and_hardswish
                         Replace swish and hard-swish with each other --optimizing_hardswish_for_edgetpu